About

 Eligibility

 Faculty must have taught at least one AC course within the last two years.
 All Academic Senate members, non-Senate faculty, and primary instructors of an AC course are eligible for this award.
 Graduate Student Instructors who teach a discussion section of an AC course are not eligible.
-Previous recipients of the teaching award are also not eligible to receive the award again.
-For a list of previous recipients, please visit this page.
-If you have any questions, please visit our FAQ page or email americancultures@berkeley.edu.
+Previous American Cultures Teaching Award recipients are not eligible to receive the award again.
+If you have any questions, please email americancultures@berkeley.edu or visit the FAQ page.

 Criteria

-The award committee seeks candidates who encourage and empower critical and multivocal dialogue, foster a respectful learning environment, support student engagement, and demonstrate originality in the design of course content, Creativity in the development of assignments.
+The award committee seeks candidates who encourage and empower critical and multivocal dialogue, foster a respectful learning environment, support student engagement and demonstrate originality in the design of course content and creativity in developing assignments.